Chart Color Schemes

 The level of general health in North Lakes is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-North Lakes shows better-than-average health outcomes, with lower prevalence of common conditions among its general population compared to national averages.
-However, older, at-risk cohorts have higher rates of these conditions.
+North Lakes shows better-than-average health outcomes with lower prevalence of common conditions among its general population compared to national averages.

-Approximately 54% (~13,394 people) have private health cover, slightly higher than Greater Brisbane's 51.3%.
-Mental health issues and asthma are the most prevalent conditions, affecting 8.8% and 7.3% of residents respectively.
-About 72.2% declare themselves free from medical ailments, compared to 69.9% in Greater Brisbane.
-The area has a senior population (aged 65 and over) of 12.1% (~2,999 people), with health outcomes requiring more attention than the broader population.
+However, older cohorts at risk have higher condition prevalence.
+Approximately 54% (~13,408 people) of North Lakes' total population has private health cover.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 8.8% and 7.3% of residents respectively.
+About 72.2% declare no medical ailments, compared to 69.9% in Greater Brisbane.
+The area has 12.1% (3,002 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health